How would Google Answer Vague Questions in Queries?

 “How Long is Harry Potter?” is asked in a diagram from a Google Patent.
-The answer is unlikely to do with a dimension related to the fictional character but may have something to do with one of the best selling books featuring Harry Potter as a main Character.
+The answer to this vague question is unlikely to do with a length related to the fictional character but may have something to do with one of the best selling books or movies featuring Harry Potter.

 When questions are asked as queries at Google, sometimes they aren’t asked clearly, with enough preciseness to make an answer easy to provide.
-How do vague questions get answered?
+How does Google Answer vague questions?

 Question answering seems to be a common topic in Google Patents recently.
 I wrote about one not long ago in the post, How Google May Handle Question Answering when Facts are Missing

-Note: This article has completely changed the way I view the way Google answers questions.